 Here is what to expect when you walk through our doors:

-Real Fellowship
+Warm Fellowship

 Our people are kind, friendly and generous because their lives are being transformed by the power of the Gospel.
 They shake hands, give hugs, listen and pray for each other.
 They love the Word and enjoy talking about it.